-“The servicing companies have had issues with people not notifying them and trying to stay in the home, so that’s why it needs to be harsh,” Paterson says.
+“The servicing companies have had issues with people not notifying them (when a borrower has died) and trying to stay in the home, so that’s why it needs to be harsh,” Paterson says.
 “My conversation to the consumer is that communication is vital.”

-Servicers use a number of resources to find out that a borrower has died.
+Servicers use a number of resources to make sure they’re informed about borrower deaths.
 These include the Social Security death index, proprietary databases and annual occupancy letters that typically are sent to reverse mortgage borrowers.

 “If they don’t get the letter of occupancy back or property taxes or insurance aren’t paid, they start doing the next steps: contacting an alternate contact, searching other records or sending someone out to inspect the property and see if someone is living in the house,” Paterson says.

-The borrower's heirs aren't required to sell the home to pay off the reverse mortgage, says Cara Pierce, a financial specialist at ClearPoint Credit Counseling Solutions in Fresno, California.
+While the heirs must pay off the reverse mortgage, they’re not required to sell the home, says Cara Pierce, a financial specialist at Clearpoint Credit Counseling Solutions in Fresno, California.

-But if heirs want to keep the home, they’ll have to pay off the loan.
+But if heirs want to keep the house, they’ll have to figure out some way to satisfy the loan.

 “If they want to get a loan in their own name and pay off the reverse mortgage, they can,” Pierce says.
 “But if they can’t and there are no other assets, like life insurance, other property or a 401(k) that they could use to pay off the loan, they will have to sell the property.”

-When heirs sell, they typically can choose their own real estate broker.
+Heirs typically can choose their own real estate broker if they decide to sell.
 The heirs manage the sale and keep any capital gain after the loan and closing costs have been paid.

 A tenant living in the property might have certain rights and protections under state law.

-If the borrower was married, the surviving spouse might be able to remain in the home even if he or she wasn’t a co-borrower, according to Sarah Mancini, an attorney at the National Consumer Law Center, a nonprofit advocacy organization in Washington, D.C.
+A borrower’s surviving spouse might be able to remain in the home even if he or she wasn’t a co-borrower, says Sarah Mancini, an attorney at the National Consumer Law Center, a nonprofit advocacy organization in Washington, D.C.